 Ms. Welsh has lectured widely on issues of bodily integrity and women, and about the cultural context and the social, political, and psychological issues of female genital cutting.
-She is a clinical instructor for Yale University, Georgetown University & UCONN Schools of Nursing.
-She served as secretary for the Connecticut ACNM affiliate from 2014-2015 and is currently serving as vice president.
+Her current research interests include delayed cord clamping and water birth.

 Treasurer - Melissa Gregorio, CNM, MSN

 Melissa has been serving the New Haven area as a full-scope midwife since 2013.
 Previously, she worked as an RN at St. Vincent's Hospital in Bridgeport, CT.
 Melissa is passionate about teaching and regularly mentors midwifery students in the clinical setting.
 She also facilitates childbirth classes through The Parent Collective of Fairfield County, and helps prepare graduating RNs for their NCLEX exams as an instructor for Kaplan Test Prep, Inc. She has been published once in the Journal of Midwifery and Women's Health.
 Melissa received her BSN from Fairfield University in 2007 and her MSN from Columbia University in 2011.